 High-quality, monthly training delivered right to your desktop

-The series of 12 topics is ideal for in-service training, risk-management skills polishing and orienting staff, managers and board members to critical aspects of managing risk in nonprofit organizations.
+The series of 12 topics is ideal for in-service training, risk-management skills polishing and orienting senior management and board members to individual aspects of managing risks in nonprofit organizations.

-- Register for 9 or more programs and realize a substantial savings of 40%.
+- Purchase 9 or more programs and realize a terrific savings of 40%.

-- Register for two or more topics and save almost 25%.
+- Purchase two or more topics and save almost 25%.